Created on

 set srcaddr "Allow US IPs Only"

-set srcaddr-negate enable <-- Negates the Source group, In this scenario means any country IP other than US
+set srcaddr-negate enable <-- Negates the Source group, in this scenario, means any country IP other than the US.

 set dstaddr "all"